nonken/hurricane/README.md

 Hurricane helps you to setup a complete service architecture on AWS using the [AWS CDK](https://github.com/aws/aws-cdk).
 The purpose of Hurricane is to help you learn about the CDK.
 It is trying to incorporate best practices where helpful.
-Hurricane currently doesn't provision a serverless stack.
-This will be part of a future iteration.

 ## Hurricane provisions four CDK stacks.